Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 So thank you so much, Jamie, and your magic dead drone.

-Next up, I'd love to thank from Narrabeen in New South Wales in Australia,
+Next up, I'd love to thank from Narrabeen in New South Wales and Australia, Peter.

 Which would have come in very handy.